 The Salzstadl, where salt was once stored, is not only a restaurant but also provides a venue where a wide range of public performances are held including receitals and concerts of contemporary music.

 Among the concerts held are those hosted by That’s Jazz is based.
-See www.thatsjazz.at.
-Initiated by Andreas Mayerhofer, the jazz pianist who lives in Stein, see www.andreasmayerhofer.at for a more in depth look behind the scenes.
-Also living in Krems is the composer Martin Theodor Gut, who is featured on the Reloading Humanism is „People“ page.
+Initiated by Andreas Mayerhofer, the jazz pianist who lives in Stein, Mayerhofer’s Réflexions sur La Bohème can only be described as an absolute achievement of modern jazz.
+For details of the That’s Jazz program, see www.thatsjazz.at.
+For a more in depth look behind the scenes see: www.andreasmayerhofer.at.
+Also living in Krems is the composer Martin Theodor Gut, who is featured on the Reloading Humanism „People“ page.
 For news on Gut’s ensemble, Brennstein, see www.brennstein.at.

 Another active musician is Martin Ptak.
 See www.martinptak.com.

 Krems is home to a number of music festivals including the Easter Imago Dei festival and the summer festivals Glatt & Verkehrt and the Donau Festival.
+Open air concerts are held at Göttweig as well as in the church.
+Due to an innovative system of tuning, the organ receitals at Göttweig are to be particularly recommended.
+At nearby Graffenegg, on a New Brutalist stage, a regular programm of concerts is held concerts in the grounds of an oversize historicist folly that dates from the nineteenth century.
+Although the house is not open to the public, tours are available for groups and through a bizzare twist of fate, the shelves of the library are stocked with communist literature.
 At the Danube Universtity there is a Centre for Applied Music Research, a Centre for Contemporary Music and a number of courses involving music and music management are offered.
 See www.donau-uni.ac.at.
 Fundamentally important to the maining of a living tradition, the Musikschule in Krems is where all aspects of music are taught and passed on to younger generations.
 See www.musikschule.krems.at.